10 of the best London food tours and tastings

 You’re talked through how to do everything, and a few hours later, the group gathers to taste the end results with a few glasses of wine.
 Simple ingredients come together to make something delicious, and you’re given copies of the recipes to recreate it at home.

-The details: La Cucina Caldesi’s Sunday Market Kitchen classes run monthly, starting at 10am and finishing around 3pm, and cost £120 per person.
+The details: La Cucina Caldesi’s Sunday Market Kitchen classes run monthly.
+They start at 10am and finish around 3pm, and cost £130 per person.

 7. English Tea and Desserts